Persix/AIO-Dialogflow-Chatbot/README.md

 ![chatbot](images/dialogflow-icon.png)

 ## Project Overview
-This repository carries a backend solution for a
+This repository carries a backend solution for an AI chatbot that not only answers questions and organizes appointments, but